 - Blueberry Filling — Mash a few fresh or thawed frozen blueberries

-In addition, you can roll stuffed dates in sugar for a beautiful final touch.
-Simply pour 2 – 4 tablespoons of sugar on a plate and roll the stuffed medjool dates in the sugar until adequately covered.
+In addition, you can roll dates in sugar for a beautiful final touch.
+Simply pour 2–4 tablespoons of sugar on a plate and roll the stuffed Medjool dates in the sugar until adequately covered.

 Place the dates on a serving dish.
 Garnish with basil leaves and lavender flowers if you have them handy.
 Enjoy!